 Below are some of the risks and uncertainties that the Company faces.
-For a full list of risk factors, please refer to the Company's Form 20-F filed on March 29, 2017.
+For a full list of risk factors, please refer to the Company's Form 20-F for the year ended December 31, 2017, as filed on SEDAR on March 28, 2018, under the heading "Annual Information Form".